ohmg-dev/about-oim/docs/walkthrough.md

     - `https://oldinsurancemaps.net/<city/town name, state postal code>`
     - Example: [oldinsurancemaps.net/new-iberia-la](https://oldinsurancemaps.net/new-iberia-la)

-In this case we head to [oldinsurancemaps.net/new-iberia-la](https://oldinsurancemaps.net/new-iberia-la), and **check the "show all" box.
+In this case we head to [oldinsurancemaps.net/new-iberia-la](https://oldinsurancemaps.net/new-iberia-la).
+Be sure to **check the "show all" box** to find maps that have not yet been loaded.

 ![listing maps of New Iberia](./_assets/images/tutorial-new-iberia-locale.png)